MikeyBeez/speakit/README.md

 I generally add these package by the apt package manager.  aptget should also work.
 If you use a different package manager, that shouldn't be a problem either.

-sudo apt install xsel festival festvox-en1 xdotool -y
+sudo apt install xsel festival festlex-poslex festvox-en1 xdotool -y

 I create a simple bash script: